suzuki-2001/pytorch-proVLAE/README.md

 > Figure 1: Progressive learning of hierarchical representations.
 White blocks and solid lines are VAE
 > models at the current progression. α is a fade-in coefficient for blending in the new network component.
 Gray circles and dash line represents (optional) constraining of the future latent variables.

-⬆︎ ladder and progressive learning of hierarchical representations.
+⬆︎ The figure from Zhiyuan et al. (ICLR 2020) illustrates the ladder architecture of the VAE and the progressive learning of hierarchical representations.

 &nbsp;